On Generalizations of Some Distance Based Classifiers for HDLSS Data: Practical Implementation of Variable Clustering

-As already mentioned, the idea of grouping in component variables can be found in several real data scenarios as well.
+As we already mentioned, the idea of grouping in component variables can be found in several real data scenarios as well.
 To realize this, we plot similarity matrices of the components for {\tt four} high-dimensional data sets from {\tt three} different data archives.
-The {\tt ACSF1} and {\tt Cricket X} data sets are from the UCR Time Series Classification Archive \citep[see][]{UCRArchive2018}.
-The first data was collected from a device, while the second data is related to motion.
-In Figure \ref{real_motivation}, we distinctly observe about $3$ groups and $1$ group ({with group size greater than one}) for these two data sets, respectively.
-The {\tt GSE468} data set (available at the Microarray database: \url{http://www.biolab.si/supp/bi-cancer/projections/}) was built with gene expression profiles of primary medulloblastomas clinically designated as either metastatic ($10$ examples), or non-metastatic ($13$ examples).
+The {\tt Cricket X} and {\tt EOGHorizontalSignal} data sets are both $12$ class problems from the UCR Time Series Classification Archive \citep[see][]{UCRArchive2018} with $(n_j,d)$ as $(32,300)$ and $(30,1250)$ for $1 \leq j \leq J$.
+The first data is related to motion, while the second data set was collected from an electro-oculography (EOG).
+In Figure \ref{real_motivation}, we distinctly observe about $1$ group and $2$ groups (the second group has some smaller blocks) for these two data sets, respectively.
+The {\tt GSE2685} data set (available at the Microarray database: \url{http://www.biolab.si/supp/bi-cancer/projections/}) comprises of gene expression measurements of $30$ tissue samples distributed over $3$ classes ($8$ normal gastric tissues, $5$ diffuse gastric tumors and $17$ intestinal gastric tumors).
+The blocks are unclear if we plot all $4522$ genes (variables) in this data set, so we have created a plot with reduced number of (about $1500$) variables.
 In the {\tt nutt2003v2} data set (available at the Compcancer database: \url{https://schlieplab.org/Static/Supplements/CompCancer/datasets.htm}), it was investigated whether gene expression profiling could be used to classify high-grade gliomas.
 Microarray analysis was used to determine the expression of approximately $12000$ genes in a set of $28$ glioblastomas which were classified as classic (C), or non-classic (N).
-The plots in Figure \ref{real_motivation} also indicate the presence of group structure in these two Microarray data sets as well.
+The plots in Figure \ref{real_motivation} also indicate the presence of group structure in these two gene expression data sets.
+We give a more detailed analysis of these four real data sets later in Section \ref{real}.